manazirahsan1/cs6665_project/README.md

 # Execution of the code is easy.
 Just follow the following steps:
 1. Download the code (project_code_dl.py).
 2. Download the train.csv and test.csv files (available in this repository).
-3. Preserve the files in the root directory (of the code or Google-colab's notebook).
+3. Preserve/upload the files in the root directory (of the code or Google-colab's notebook).
 4. Execute the program.
 The code will dump a file Deep_Learning_Solution.csv in the root directory.
-This is the prediction to be tested on Kaggle.
+It is necessary to submit this file to Kaggle to see the test accuracy.

 # The code does the following things
 1. It receives the input files (train.csv and test.csv).